 3) Personal Time Off (PTO)

-Eligible employees accrue PTO credits according to the following schedule:
+Eligible employees accrue PTO credits according to the following schedule of continuous service:

 Less than two years of service - twenty working days per year.